typelevel/doobie/modules/docs/src/main/tut/02-Toolkit.md

 - Trivial custom two-way row/column mapping via invariant functors.
 - Nullability via `Option` (SQL `NULL` cannot be observed).
 - Proper enumerated types for all JDBC constants.
-- Result sets as scalaz streams.
+- Result sets as fs2 streams.
 - Typesafe string interpolator for SQL literals.

 The types used for both APIs are identical; the difference lies only in the exposed constructors.
 This means that a program otherwise written in the `doobie.hi` API can use constructors from `doobie.free` to implement advanced or vendor-specific behavior directly, without translation or lifting.

 ### Vendor Extensions

 The 0.2.0 release introduced small add-on libraries to support vendor-specific features outside the JDBC specification.
 Initial support libraries for [Hikari](https://github.com/brettwooldridge/HikariCP), [H2](http://h2database.com), [PostgreSQL](http://www.postgresql.org/), and [Specs2](http://etorreborre.github.io/specs2/) are available and are described in later chapters.
 This is an area of active development and contributions are especially welcome.